-- (1) The methodology adopted is documented in the preceding sections - (2) The 2019 refinement utilises more recent studies and understanding of emissions from this source and the methodology presented accounts for more features; we argue that means that the methodology should be better representative of UK emissions.
+- (2) The 2019 refinement utilises more recent studies and understanding of emissions from this source and the methodology presented accounts for more features; we argue that means that the methodology should be better representative of UK emissions.
 The UK trade association TechWorks, who represent all UK semiconductor manufacturers, were engaged during the development of the UK implementation of the 2019 refinement approach, and there were not any more UK-specific parameters identified. - (3) The methodology has been applied to the entirety of the time-series estimated, and activity data have been reviewed with stakeholder support to ensure that they are consistent and representative of UK trends.